-So let’s just be honest – Becoming a budtender at your local dispensary seems like it’d be a pretty sweet gig, right?
-“Gets paid to work with weed” is the sort of job description a whole lot of dreams are made of, and on a scale of 1-10 it doesn’t seem like the type of work that would rank high on the stress meter.
+So let’s just be honest – Becoming a budtender at your local dispensary seems like a pretty sweet gig, right?
+“Gets paid to work with weed” is the sort of job description a whole lot of dreams are made of, and doesn’t seem like the type of work that would rank high on the stress meter.

-But being a budtender is more than just hanging around a storefront talking about and partaking in cannabis (though those are admittedly perks of the job).
-To be a budtender – a truly good one – takes knowledge, savvy, amazing customer service skills, and a friendly demeanor all mixed in with hard work ethic and a desire to learn.
-And though the marijuana industry is growing faster by the day, with new jobs and opportunities available at every turn, getting your foot in the door for popular positions like budtenders often takes a lot more than just a bit of knowledge and a love of smoke.
+But being a budtender is more than just hanging around a storefront talking about and partaking in cannabis (though,admittedly, these are perks of the job).
+A truly great budtender possesses a deep understanding of cannabis, excellent customer service skills, a hard work ethic and a desire to keep learning.
+And though the marijuana industry is growing faster by the day, standing out for popular positions like budtending takes more than just a love of smoke.

-If you’re interested in joining the cannabis industry in this highly sought-after field then read on, as we go over the basics and list a few do’s and don’ts to hopefully help you in finding your very own budtending job.
+If you’re interested in joining the cannabis industry in this highly sought-after field then keep reading.We’ll cover the basic do’s and don’ts to hopefully help you find your very own budtending job.

 What Is a Budtender?

-A portmanteau of the words “bud” and “bartender”, a “budtender” is probably exactly what you’re picturing in your head right now – Something very akin to a bartender, but for marijuana and related cannabis products.
-A good budtender will understand the effects of cannabis for both recreational and medicinal purposes, keep up with industry news and trends, and know their store like the back of their hand.
+A portmanteau of the words “bud” and “bartender”, a “budtender” is probably exactly what you’re picturing in your head right now – the person who dispenses cannabis to dispensary customers Unlike bartenders, customers rely on budtenders for education and recommendations on the products they sell.
+A good budtender will understand the effects of cannabis for both recreational and medicinal purposes, keep up with industry news and trends, and know the store like the back of their hand.

 The best budtenders, though, will combine cannabis knowledge with excellent social skills, able to connect with their customer on a personal level to truly understand their wants and needs.

 Most budtender jobs are considered entry-level positions but still pay rather well, with the average salary for budtenders running between $25-$35k per year.
-They’re also an excellent place to begin working your way up the cannabis industry ladder, as opportunities for growth and promotion are fairly commonplace; it may not be entirely easy to become a budtender at your local dispensary but once you’re in you’ll likely come across plenty of opportunities to excel and find additional cannabis related work.
+They’re also an excellent place to begin working your way up the cannabis industry ladder, as opportunities for growth and promotion are fairly commonplace.
+It may not be entirely easy to become a budtender at your local dispensary, but once you’re in you’re exposed to more opportunities to excel and find additional cannabis-related work.

 Interviewing for a Budtender Job